keirhamilton/Moon/about/index.md

 </center>

-<b> Interests: </b>I'm a graduate student at the University of Florida (UF), working towards a M.Sc. in Environmental Horticulture.
-My Master’s Thesis investigates: The _Use of Structure-from-Motion Photogrammetry to Accurately Model and Measure Mature Tree Root Systems_.
-Furthermore, I'm interested in vectorizing root models with open-source software, to elucidate or manipulate root-related traits in common landscaping plants.
-Post-graduation I will apply to UF's, Doctor of Plant Medicine (DPM) Program.
+<b> Keir Hamilton</b> is a graduate student at the University of Florida (UF) working towards a M.Sc., in Environmental Horticulture.
+His master’s thesis investigates: The Use of Structure-from-Motion Photogrammetry to Accurately Model and Measure Mature Tree Root Systems.
+Furthermore, he is interested in the vectorization of root models with open-source software.
+Post-graduation he will broaden his studies in UF’s, Doctor of Plant Medicine (DPM) Program.

 ## Professional Experience